bcgov/protected-lands-and-waters-indicator/README.md

 ---

-## Analysis of trends in conservation land designations in B.C. ecosystems
+## Analysis of trends in parks and protected areas in B.C. ecosystems

 ### Project Status